Growing rosemary indoors is a little tricky. If you experience cold winters, follow these tips to keep your potted rosemary alive inside.

 How Not to Kill Your Rosemary Plant

-I’ll never forget the disappointment one fall, when I brought my beautiful rosemary plant inside before winter set in, only to have it die within a month.
-Like my other houseplants, I had given it what Mark Shepard of Restoration Agriculture calls the STUN treatment–Sheer Total Utter Neglect.
+I’ll never forget the disappointment I experienced my first year of growing rosemary.
+I brought my beautiful plant inside before winter set in, only to have it die within a month.
+Like my other houseplants, I had given it what Mark Shepard of Restoration Agriculture calls the STUN treatment—Sheer Total Utter Neglect.

-The rosemary plant had enjoyed this type of treatment outside, so I figured that would ring true for the indoor experience.
-I was apparently mistaken.
+The plant had enjoyed this type of treatment outside, so I figured it would be the same for the indoor experience.
+I was apparently mistaken!

-The following spring we headed to the farmers’ market to replace the unfortunate rosemary plant.
-That was 5 years ago, and I’ll never forget what I learned from a very wise farmer.
+The following spring we headed to the farmers’ market to replace the unlucky herb plant.
+I’ll never forget what I learned from the very wise farmer.
 She gave everyone a pamphlet with their purchase: “How NOT to Kill Your Rosemary Plant”.

-If you live in California, you probably think I’m a little cooky.
-Visiting California last year, I saw how the ever-flowering rosemary shrub was used as an anchor perennial landscape plant.
-In our neck of the woods–USDA hardiness zone 6–rosemary rarely survives the freezing winters outdoors.
+If you live in USDA growing zones 7-10, where the ever-flowering rosemary shrub is used as an anchor perennial landscape plant, you probably think I’m a little cooky.
+In our neck of the woods, however, USDA hardiness zone 6, rosemary rarely survives the freezing winters outdoors.

 Best to keep it in a pot and move it inside for the winter.
 Still, others may keep rosemary inside as part of a year-round, windowsill herb garden.
 The care will be the same.